pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 11. Check `sequence_type` and region annotation consistencies:

 - if a region has a sequence type "fixed" then it should not contain subregions
-- if a region has a sequence type "joiend" then it should contain subregions
+- if a region has a sequence type "joined" then it should contain subregions
 - if a region has a sequence type "random" then it should not contain subregions and `sequence` should be all X's
 - if a region has a sequence type "onlist" then it should have an onlist object